-If you paid a really big upfront mortgage insurance premium at the closing table (we’re talking thousands of dollars), you may be able to recoup some of that cost by deducting your payments on your federal income tax return.
+If you paid a really big upfront mortgage insurance premium at the closing table, you may be able to recoup some of that cost by deducting your payments on your federal income tax return.

-How do you know if you paid upfront mortgage insurance premium?
-Check the HUD-1 settlement statement you got at closing — the one-page sheet showing what you paid and what the home seller paid when you got your mortgage.
+An upfront mortgage insurance payment is different than monthly payments for mortgage insurance.
+Check the settlement statement you got at closing, i.e. the sheet showing what you paid and what the home seller paid when you closed on your home purchase.
 If you have:

-- A Veterans Administration or USDA’s Rural Housing-guaranteed loan, the upfront fee will be labeled “funding fee” or “guarantee fee.”
+- A Veterans Administration (VA) or USDA Rural Housing-guaranteed loan, the upfront fee will be labeled “funding fee” or “guarantee fee.”

 - An FHA loan, it’ll be listed as “upfront fee.”

 - Private mortgage insurance, an upfront fee is a “single premium,” and it’s likely labeled MIP (mortgage insurance premium).

 - No up front fee, and you do have mortgage insurance, you likely got a monthly payment policy.

 The purpose of any type of mortgage insurance is the same: to protect the lender in case you default on the loan.

 The upside is that it’s a good deal for aspiring homeowners.
 Many people, especially first-time buyers, can’t come up with big down payments.
 Mortgage insurance encourages lenders to give home loans to those who have the means to pay a mortgage but lack the hefty down payment.